Maham-j/HackerRank-Problems/README.md

 ## Connect with Me 🌐

-Discover more exciting coding projects on my [GitHub repository](https://github.com/YourGitHubUsername).
+Discover more exciting coding projects on my [GitHub repository](https://github.com/Maham-j).

-Connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/maham-jamil-268584267).

-Connect with me on HackerRank: [Your HackerRank Profile](https://www.hackerrank.com/your-hackerrank-profile)
+Connect with me on HackerRank: [HackerRank ](https://www.hackerrank.com/maham_jamil)

 ---